Brian J. Friedman

 Brian brought these ideas to his work as an International Equity Analyst at mutual fund company Founders Funds back in his hometown of Denver, then as a Portfolio Manager at Owen-Joseph Asset Management in San Diego.
 Seeking a more client-focused approach, Brian returned to Denver and connected with Bob Hochstadt and Steve Levey of Gelfond Hochstadt Pangburn (GHP), which was then becoming one of the first accounting firms in America to expand into wealth management and financial planning.
 Finding in Brian’s asset management expertise a complement to their own proficiency at tax advising and estate planning, they brought Brian aboard as President and Chief Investment Officer of GHP Investment Advisors.

 Since 1999, Brian has overseen GHPIA’s growth from $10 million in assets under management (AUM) to $1.8 billion today.
 The firm remains guided by investment benchmarks Brian developed in the 1990s, guidelines by which the firm has successfully navigated the extreme market volatility of the last two decades, including the 2000 and 2008 financial crises.
 Brian has lectured at various local educational institutions, including the University of Colorado at Denver.
 He has been a frequent radio guest on KOA, offering financial commentary.
-He’s a board member at the World Trade Center Denver and Co-Chair of the Financial Roundtable of the National Association for Business Economics (NABE), as well as a member of the planning committee of NABE’s annual International Symposium in Europe.
+He’s a board member at the World Trade Center Denver and a former Co-Chair of the Financial Roundtable of the National Association for Business Economics (NABE), as well as a member of the planning committee of NABE’s annual International Symposium in Europe.
 He holds the Chartered Financial Analyst (CFA) and NABE’s Certified Business Economist (CBE) designations.